Scholarships and Awards

 - The UW Financial Aid Office, Schmitz 105, administers a variety of government and UW funded financial aid programs for UW students.
 Application deadlines vary, but priority is given to those who apply early.
 Scholarship amount depends on eligibility for financial aid.

 - The Office of Merit Scholarships, Fellowships, and Awards, Mary Gates 120, provides information and guidance for UW students on a wide variety of local and national funding programs.

 - The UW Veterans Education Benefits page provides information and guidance for veterans, current active duty members or dependents of military who may be entitled to VA benefits, tuition reductions or tuition assistance programs while enrolled at the UW.

 Law Firm Scholarship provides a $1000 award for a

 video essay.
 See link for details.

-- See additional information on scholarship and financial aid resources from a wide variety of sources.
+- See the College of the Environment scholarship page for additional scholarship and financial aid resources from a wide variety of sources.